Saturday, December 1 – Mindo to San Clemente – 350 km

 We started with a two-hour walking tour which was interesting.
 I suspect that we could take any number of walking tours and get very different perspectives on history as well as current events with each guide.
 We enjoyed a stop at a market where we tried some ‘weird fruits’ to quote our guide – pacay, which looks like a giant green bean and is very sweet, dragon fruit (pitahaya), lucuma which was sweet but had a weird texture and is apparently much better in ice cream, granadilla, and a few others I don’t remember names of.
 We ended the tour with a small Pisco sour and then walked back to the Plaza de Armas.
 We grabbed a bite of lunch, then walked back to our hotel to get geared up for our ride to Ollantaytambo.

-We timed things right as just as we started to get our gear out and on it started to rain.
+We timed things right and just as we started to get our gear out and on it started to rain.
 Not a heavy downpour but a brief shower, just enough to make the cobblestones wet and slick!
 We had scoped out the route to Ollantaytambo and ignored some of Siri’s early directions as she wanted to send us in directions we were sure weren’t correct.
 So with a bit of effort, we managed to find our way back to the highway through the construction zone and heavy traffic.
 It was good to finally leave the industrial looking outskirts of Cusco behind.

 The drive to Ollantaytambo was very pretty, although we didn’t gain as much elevation as we thought we would.
 But the looming mountains, terraced fields, and twisty road were enjoyable.
 At one scenic lookout we chatted briefly with a fellow from Scarborough.
 He was pleased to meet fellow Canadians on the road and was surprised to learn we have ridden all the way.